webofdata/specification-archived/specification.md

 If entities are deleted the server must keep track of this so that the entity can appear in a get-changes response.
 When the entity appears in this response it MUST be marked as deleted.

+If an entity contains a property called '@etag' then the server can use the value of this property to decide the specified entity has been modified since this representation was retreived.
+If this etag value does not match that of the one in the dataset then the update is rejected.

+If the etag is omitted or the 'x-wod-ignoreetags' header has a value of 'true' then the server should ignore any etag value conflicts and apply the updates.

 <pre>

   /stores/{store-name}/datasets/{dataset-name}/entities: